cryocuhk/liulin523.github.io/_pages/research.md

 ![]({{ site.url }}{{ site.baseurl }}/images/research/lingcao_thermokarst.png){: style="width: 560px"}

-Left: Ground photo of a thaw slump in Beiluhe, Tibet; Right: Planet Cubesat image, on which, the yellow line outline the thaw slump, and the red arrow indicates the position and looking direction of the ground photo.
+Left: Ground photo of a thaw slump in Beiluhe, Tibet; Right: Planet Cubesat image (© 2018 Planet Labs Inc.).
+The yellow line outline the thaw slump, and the red arrow indicates the position and looking direction of the ground photo.

 This research is funded by the Hong Kong Research Grants Council (Project CUHK14300815).